Robust Cross-View Gait Recognition with Evidence: A Discriminant Gait GAN (DiGGAN) Approach: Related Work

-Generative Adversarial Networks (GANs)\cite{34_GAN} introduces a novel self-upgrading system.
-By keeping a balanced competition between a generator and a discriminator, fake data can be synthesised.
-While early work focuses on preventing low-quality, instability and model collapse problems, e.g. WGANs\cite{35_WGAN,36_ImprovedWGAN} and DCGANs\cite{15_DCGAN}, recent applications utilise various supervision to control the generated data.
-Conditional GANs \cite{37_ContitionalGAN} can generate samples according to provided label information.
-The assumption is that the data is generated by interpolating conditional variations along a low-dimensional manifold.
-By modifying different manifold assumption, GANs have been successfully applied to interpolating facial poses, ages.
-GaitGAN\cite{GaitGAN17} and MGANs\cite{he2019multi} are close related work that uses GANs for gait recognition.
-However, compared with their methods, our method can 1) extract more discriminant view-invariant features, which is robust for large cross-view gait recognition tasks and 2) generate GEI images at unseen view angles, which can be used as important evidence for forensic applications.
+As another branch of deep learning technique, Generative Adversarial Networks (GANs) \cite{34_GAN} introduce a novel self-upgrading system.
+By keeping a balanced competition between a generator and a discriminator, fake data which is close to the real data can be synthesised.
+While early works focused on preventing low-quality generations, instability and model collapse problems, \emph{e.g.} WGANs \cite{35_WGAN, 36_ImprovedWGAN} and DCGANs \cite{15_DCGAN}, recent applications utilised various supervisions to control the generated data.
+For example, conditional GANs \cite{37_ContitionalGAN} can generate samples conforming to provided label information.
+Holding the assumption that the data is sampled from a low-dimensional manifold, GANs have been successfully applied to manuplating facial poses, ages, \emph{etc.,} by interpolating latent features on the manifold.
+Among these, GaitGAN \cite{GaitGAN17} and MGANs \cite{he2019multi} are proposed for cross-view gait recognition.
+Concretely, GaitGAN utilizes GAN to generate GEIs at side view and later improved in \cite{yu2019gaitganv2}, where a multi-loss strategy is employed to increase the inter-class distances.
+In MGANs, a new template named Period Energy Image (PEI) is defined and generated by their framework.
+However, compared with their methods, our method can 1) extract more discriminant view-invariant features, which is robust for large cross-view gait recognition tasks and 2) generate GEIs at controlled view angles rather than a single view (\emph{e.g.} side view), which is used as important evidences for identity recognition and authentication applications.